CDNTaxReceipts/CDNTaxReceipts/README.md

 1. Take note of your CiviCRM CDN Tax Receipt settings [on your Drupal side under: admin/config/civicrm_cdntaxreceipts/settings]
 2. Backup up both tax log tables: civicrm_cdntaxreceipts_log and civicrm_cdntaxreceipts_log_contributions
-3. Disable the CiviCRM CDN Tax Receipts module on the admin/modules page.
+3. Disable the CiviCRM CDN Tax Receipts module on the admin/modules page
 4. Remove the tcpdf/ from your /libraries
 5. For more detail see UPGRADE.txt